yogaranjansingh/ShellScripts/README.md

 parameter 4 region (west, east)

-*Note* For geocode and ipgeocode region parameteer is not required
+*Note* lets say for geocode and ipgeocode region parameteer is not required, since the are single region

+*Note* bastion is harcoded, it can be defined in variable as well

 Example usage